chrumchrumchrum/jobs_offers/README.md

-# jobs_offers
+# Web scrapping tool

-Tool to retrieve jobs offers from www sites
+Tool to retrieve jobs offers with search criteria from justjoin.it.